rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 `window.parent` will be the enclosing browser window when the site is loaded within an iframe.
 This script simply checks whether the page is loaded in an iframe before sending the message.

 The first argument to `postMessage` is one of the message codes shown below.
 The second argument is the expected "origin", meaning the URL scheme, server and port of the server receiving the message.
-You can specify "*" to include any site that may be loading the content, but you may want to restrict it to your RunDeck installation's hostname and port.
+You can specify "*" to include any site that may be loading the content, but you may want to restrict it to your RunDeck installation's scheme, hostname and port.

 RunDeck can receive the following messages sent by the remote site: